EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

   The optional **:s** tells plbnds that your bands file has two spins, and to draw bands for both spins (to draw spin1 or spin2 only use `-spin1` or `-spin2`).

-The folloiwng switches are to be used in conjunction with `-fplot`.
+The following switches are to be used in conjunction with `-fplot`.

 + -dat=<i>ext</i>\\
    Substitute _.ext_ for .dat when writing data files.\\